tfsaggregator/aggregator-cli/Next-Release-ChangeLog.md

-This release fixes a number of issues and introduce an additional CLI command.
+This release TODO.

 CLI Commands and Options
 ========================
-- Fixes spurious upgrade message noted in #225.
+No changes.

 Docker and Azure Function Hosting